-Mr. Chud has decades of experience helping companies across a wide range of industries resolve their most important disputes.
-His current practice focuses heavily on insurance claims counseling and dispute resolution with particular emphasis on business-interruption insurance, bad faith insurance claims, and significant coverage disputes.
+Mr. Chud has decades of litigation experience helping public and private companies across a wide range of industries resolve their most important disputes.
+He focuses heavily on insurance claims counseling, litigation avoidance and risk management counseling, and alternative dispute resolution including arbitration with particular emphasis on business-interruption insurance, bad faith insurance claims, and complex coverage disputes.

 - A major cement manufacturer in litigation alleging that the company’s actions caused $100 billion in damage from flooding during Hurricane Katrina

-- Multiple entities in connection with significant insurance-coverage disputes arising out of asbestos personal injury claims
+- Multiple companies in connection with significant insurance-coverage disputes arising out of asbestos personal injury claims

 - A product manufacturer in an international arbitration related to the sale of custom-designed technical products

 - Multiple suits against a health insurer for alleged fraud and breach of contract concerning cessation of sales of health insurance policies

 - A national mortgage lender against claims concerning alleged failure to make proper disclosures in connection with residential loans

 - Multiple suits against a life insurer concerning management of retained-asset accounts